Complicative/Complicative.github.io/README.md

 There are no cookies.
 Does that mean, I will have to change my language every time I open the app?
 No. It's correct, that there aren't any cookies (yay no cookie pop-ups), but there is an easy way, to always open the app in your preferred language.
-Just add a "?<lang>" at the end of the url.
+Just add a "?lang" at the end of the url.
 So for English, the URL would be: https://complicative.github.io?en.
 Save it as a bookmark, or even put it on your homescreen and it should work flawlessly.